DisableGraphics/greending-ng/adblock.md

 cd blockit
 sudo make install
 ```
+3. Create a folder named `extensions` in the greending-ng folder
+Next to the `conf` folder and the `greending-ng` executable

-3. Link the adblock to the Greending-ng extensions directory
+4. Link the adblock to the Greending-ng extensions directory
 ```
 sudo ln -s /usr/local/lib/blockit.so /path/to/greeding-ng/extensions/directory/blockit.so
 ```